Castelvill/SandstormBox/docs/Instructions.md

 **Description**

-    Execute all events which names were provided in this instruction.
+    Execute all events with names provided in this instruction.
+This instruction can be used only once in any given scope.

 **Parameters:**